ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ci-cd-with-eks/ci-cd-for-eks-using-aws-codepipeline.md

-## Step 4: Containerize the App and Test
+## Step 4: Containerize the App and Test it Locally

 Let's create a `Dockerfile` and create a Docker image out of it.
 Also, add a `.dockerignore` file.